What is the difference between physiotherapy and occupational therapy?

 OTs, on the other hand, may introduce equipment or recommend environmental modifications that help individuals to carry out their daily activities.

-An OT’s goal is to rebuild optimal function for participation in everyday activities; to enhance occupational engagement and participation.
+An OT’s goal is to rebuild an optimal function for participation in everyday activities; to enhance occupational engagement and participation.

 In this speciality, the emphasis is on the practical aspects of helping individuals do the things they need and want to do so that they can live life to the fullest.